-- Be life sciences companies, research intuitions, or incubators engaged in life sciences:
+- Life sciences companies, research institutions, or incubators engaged in life sciences:

 - For-profit companies must have 100 or fewer employees in Massachusetts (up to 250 worldwide) to be eligible for the internship subsidy.
 Larger companies are also encouraged to participate, but cannot be reimbursed for intern stipends.